• Skip to primary navigation

 Shara wearing 3M Worktunes while using Miter Saw

-So this year he’s getting an upgrade to these 3M WorkTunes Connect Hearing Protectors.
-I tried them out to see how they worked and he’s going to love them.
 Simply connect your phone and listen to YouTube, Pandora, or your own playlists.
 And if you get an incoming call, you can pause and answer it.
-I’m gifting myself one, too, I think.
+I’m gifting myself one, too.
 We can be twins 🙂

-Gifts for Dads on The Go–Tool Organizers
+Gifts for Dads on The Go

 My Dad runs a business that requires him to keep his tools handy in his truck when we goes out on jobs.
 If your Dad likes to take his tools with him, too, this handy backpack is easy to pack up and carry with you.